VerifyTests/Verify/docs/mdsource/text-file-settings.include.md

 ```

-*Note that this is a suggested subset of text extension.
+*Note that the above are suggested for subset of text extension.
 Add others as required based on the file types being verified.*